g8d3/p1/s4-trade/t13/plan.md

 - Errors can be seen in table with timestamps whenever user or developer wants
 - No intrusive functions like `alert`, or `prompt` should be used
 - Things like derived addresses private keys or other private information should be saved encrypted
+- AI developer should follow a process similar to:
+  - Write e2e tests
+  - Verify tests run faster than manual testing
+  -